StanleyBrooks/MeteoriteProject/README.md

 how many meteorites fall each year
 The combined mass(kg) of the meteorites
 Geographic Locations of each meteorite

-###### This project requires:

-* bokeh - to graph data
-* csv - to read source file
-* json - for the world graph (json data creates country borders)
-* matplotlib - to graph data
-* numpy - to help process and graph data
-* pandas - to help clean and graph data
-* requests - used to gather json data from website
-* sqlite3 - to create and interact with a sqlite database

-* additional notes: there must also be a folder named 'graphs' in the main directory, it can be empty

 #### 2)  Include SQL database where your data will be stored and manipulated.
 You need to include a script that sets up/creates your database